Peperomia Ginny (Peperomia clusiifolia) Indoor Care, Propagation, Problems and Solutions

 Watering

-Water Peperomia Ginny liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Peperomia Ginny liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid soggy soil to prevent rotting and leaf drop.

-Significantly decrease watering during the cold season to keep the soil barely moist as growth is minimal at this time.
+Significantly decrease watering in fall and winter to keep the soil barely moist as growth is minimal at this time.
+However do not allow the soil to dry out completely to avoid wilting; wrinkled leaves.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot and eventual death of the plant.
-Learn more on how to water indoor plants the right way.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot and death of the plant./p>

 Light Requirements

-Peperomia Ginny grows best in medium to bright indirect light (dappled light).
-Keep it away from direct sunlight as it can cause scorching of the leaves.
+Peperomia Ginny prefers medium to bright indirect light (dappled light).
+Put it infront of a large, well-lit window.
+Keep it away from direct sunlight as it can cause scorching; brown, crispy leaves.

-Too little light for Peperomia Jelly will result in leggy plants and loss of leaf color.
-If the natural light is not adequate, you may grow Peperomia Red-edge under grow lights.
-Check out these full spectrum grow lights on Amazon.
+Too little light will result in leggy plants and loss of leaf color.
+If the natural light is not adequate, you may use grow lights to supplement it.

 Regularly, turn the pot to ensure that the plant receives light on all sides for uniform growth and also prevent leggy growth.